autoshares/autoshares-documentation/user-guide/etna-trader-for-android/watchlist-and-quote-view/README.md

 ## Quotes Tab

-The first tab of ETNA Trader for Android represents the **Quotes** view which displays the current quotes for securities of a specific watchlist.
+The first tab of Autoshares Trader for Android represents the **Quotes** view which displays the current quotes for securities of a specific watchlist.
 The quotes are displayed in blocks — two per row — along with mini charts and the ticker symbol of the security.

 ![](../../../.gitbook/assets/screenshot_2020-04-28-21-48-09-797_com.etnasoft.etnamobile.android.jpg)